data-integrations/google-cloud/docs/BigQueryTable-batchsource.md

 Temporary data will be deleted after it has been read.
 If it is not provided, a unique bucket will be created and then deleted after the run finishes.

+**Temporary Table Expiration Units**: Filtering or partitioning BigQuery causes a Temporary Table to be created.
+This field sets the Unit of time for expiration of the Temp Table created.
+Units can be Day or Hour.
+Consideration should be for how long the job will need to run when setting time for table expiration.

+**Temporary Table Expiration Length**: Filtering or partitioning BigQuery causes a Temporary Table to be created.
+ This field sets the Length of time for expiration of the Temp Table created.
+Length can be any integer and goes along with the units field above to create the full Time Unit for table expiration.

 **Service Account**  - service account key used for authorization

 * **File Path**: Path on the local file system of the service account key used for